-Since the summer of 2012, the Nuclear Regulatory Commission has been unable to issue licenses for new reactors, nor renewals for existing licenses.
+In the summer of 2012, the Nuclear Regulatory Commission instituted a moratorium on issuances of licenses for new reactors, and renewals for existing licenses.
 A federal court threw out the underpinning of the agency's radioactive waste policy--its "waste confidence" rule.
 That rule had stated that the NRC was confident that high-level radioactive waste always would be stored or disposed safely, and thus could continue to be generated.

 But the court found that with the proposed Yucca Mountain nuclear waste site effectively cancelled and no alternative in place, the NRC could not be "confident" of permanent disposal.
 Moreover, the court ruled that the NRC had no technical basis for asserting that current on-site storage practices in fuel pools and dry casks would be safe for the indefinite future.
 This ruling forced the current moratorium on licensing.